Vista Social

 Resolution

 Video resolution is the number of pixels contained in video frames.
 If a video has a resolution of 2560×1440 pixels, that means the video has a width of 2560 pixels and a height of 1440 pixels.
-The higher resolution a videos has, the smoother, more detailed, and more realistic its image quality will be.
+The higher the resolution of a video, the smoother it feels and the more lifelike its image quality becomes.

 Video frame

 A video frame is a still image.
 When shown one after another in rapid sequence, the human mind views the quick change of frames as a continuous movement, allowing us to watch a video.
-A great example would be grabbing a notebook, drawing an image on the pages, and then flipping the pages quickly.
+A great example would be using a notebook.
+You draw an image on each page, then flip through the pages fast so the picture appears to move.
 When the pages are flipped rapidly, the images you drew on the pages appear like they’re moving.
 The individual pages, in this case, are the video frames.

 Frame Per Second (FPS)